scarpent/ledgerbil/README.md

 I don't expect that there will be wide interest in this program, but if you *do* want to use it, that would be awesome.
 My first goal is to properly handle the subset of ledger-cli that I'm actually using, but I'm open to building it out if asked, and if I can manage it within the limitations of my time and skills.

-It's early and things may change widely as I find a path.
-There will be a way to specify an output file, but for now it just prints to stdout.
 Using argparse, here are all of the exciting features and options:

 ## --help